RIP-Comm/sossoldi/docs/setup-linux-evironment.md

     - Flutter SDK
     - Android SDK
     - Java JDK 17
-- **Integrated Development Environment (IDE):**
+- **IDE (Integrated Development Environment:**
     - IntelliJ IDEA Community Edition
+- **Android device** (recommended, but not mandatory)
+  - tested with Android 13

-Ensure that you have a substantial amount of available space, at least 8 to 10 GB, to accommodate the IDE and the SDKs.
+Make sure you have a substantial amount of available space on your pc, at least 8 to 10 GB, to accommodate the IDE and the SDKs.

-## Configuration

-### 1. Clone the project
+## STEP 1: Clone the project

 Clone the project to a location of your choice: